-What is Your Purpose Using Red Light Therapy?
+What is Red Light Therapy?
 (And the Difference Between Red and Near-Infrared Light)

 ①This isn’t significant, other than the fact that you can see that it’s working.
 Some people will get a near-infrared light and think “Is this thing even on?
 Is it even doing anything?”because it doesn’t emit light that is visible to the human eye.So it can be a bit of a shock for some people to turn an LEDlight “on” and not see any light.Then we have the placebo effect.